Riding a bicycle is one of the best ways to get around. It’s quicker than walking and healthier and more earth-friendly than driving.

 Before you start cruising around on your bicycle in Texas, it’s important to know Texas’s rules regarding bicycles.

-Not only can following these rules help to keep you safe by reducing your risk of an accident, but following the law is also in your interests should you be involved in a crash.
+Not only can following these rules help to keep you safe by reducing your risk of an accident, but following the law is also in your interests should you be involved in a crash with a motor vehicle.
 If you breach the law and this contributes to the accident, this could be used against you to reduce the value of your claim (more on this below).
 Some important bicycle laws that you should know include:

 - You have the rights and responsibilities of all other motor vehicle operators;